Soliciting Employee Feedback: Getting Results with Employee Surveys

 Specific changes in the company may signal the need for smaller, spot surveys relating directly to the change.
 Acquisitions, moves, lay-offs, the merging of departments, and other shake-ups all may warrant surveys.
 These employee surveys should be short and go right into the issue.
 You’ll want to survey those affected by the change both directly and indirectly and only about the change itself.

-Just because you’ve designed a well-crafted employee survey doesn’t mean your data is going to be useful.
+Just because you have a well-crafted employee survey doesn’t mean your data is going to be useful.
 Time and timing are both critical to a successful survey.

 Give employees time to fill out the survey thoughtfully.
 If you send it off at two p.m. don’t expect it back by five.
 Two weeks is about right for a multi-page survey.
 Give employees any more time, and they may forget about it.
 Any less and you may wind up with knee-jerk responses.
 The most helpful information will come from employees who have had time to consider the issues.